Top 50 Interview Questions & Answers | Penetration Testing [Updated 2023]

-Penetration Testing, legal form of hacking, where a security expert uses all set of tools to break a system with permission of the owner of the IT system.
-Here, in this article, I will discuss Top 50 Interview Questions and Answers.
+Penetration Testing is a legal form of hacking, where a security expert uses all sets of tools to break a system with the permission of the IT system's owner.
+Here, in this article, we will discuss the Top 50 Penetration Testing Interview Questions and Answers.

 Q1.
 What is Information Security?

-Ans: In simple words, Information Security is a practice to secure information from any unauthorized access.
-ISO/IEC 27000:2009 defined this term as "Preservation of confidentiality, integrity, and availability of information.
-Note: In addition, other properties, such as authenticity, accountability, non-repudiation, and reliability can also be involved."
+Ans: In simple words, Information Security is the practice to secure information from any unauthorized access.
+ISO/IEC 27000 defined this term as "Preservation of confidentiality, integrity, and availability of information.
+Note: Also, other properties, such as authenticity, accountability, non-repudiation, and reliability, can also be involved."

 Q2.
 What is the importance of A Penetration Test?

-Ans: Penetration Testing is important for the identification of vulnerabilities in an IT system from outside the network.
-Generally, It is an activity done after vulnerability assessment.
-In simple words you can say, by doing Penetration testing, security analyst attempting to gain access to resources without knowledge of usernames, passwords and other normal means of access.
-You can only differentiate hacker from security expert is the permission given by the organization.
+Ans: Penetration Testing is important for identifying vulnerabilities in an IT system from outside the network.
+Generally, it is an activity done after vulnerability assessment.
+In simple words, you can say, by doing Penetration testing, security analysts are attempting to gain access to resources without knowledge of usernames, passwords, and other normal means of access.
+You can only differentiate hackers from security experts is the permission given by the organization.

 Q3.
 What are the phases of Network Penetration?